kiselgra/c-mera/README.md

           i++)
         (while (!= (set p[i++] q[j++]) #\null))))

-Implementation of `wc -l`
+#### Implementation of `wc -l`
-This shows a main function and forward-declares the EOF symbol.
+This example shows a main function
+	and how to forward-declare externally defined symbols originating from C libraries.
 There is also `use-functions` to declare externally defined functions.
 These forms are required as the underlying lisp implementation checks if the symbols used are actually defined.